SAP Negotiations

 Set up a negotiation project plan with key milestones (RFPs, internal approvals, legal review) leading up to the decision date.
 Communicate this timeline to SAP to ensure you wonโ€™t be rushed.

 Starting early lets you explore alternatives or benchmark deals without the time crunch.
-For example, if your SAP renewal is next December, initiate internal planning by Q2 and engage SAP by mid-year with your requirements.
+For example, if your SAP renewal is due next December, initiate internal planning by Q2 and engage with SAP by mid-year to discuss your requirements.
 This flips the script โ€“ SAP has to respond on your timetable.

 Trap: